J-R-Oliver/subit-tech-test/README.md

 npm install
 ```

-To start the database, execute the `docker-compose.test` file.
+To start the database, execute the `docker-compose` file.
 This will start _PostgreSQL_ in a _Docker_ container.

 ```
 npm run db-start